hanweikung/face_anon_simple/README.md

 ### Note on image resolution

 Our model was trained on 512x512 images.
-To ensure correct results, always pass `width=512` and `height=512` to the `pipe` function.
-This ensures input images are resized appropriately.
+To ensure correct results, always set `width=512` and `height=512` in the `pipe` function, and `face_image_size=512` in the `anonymize_faces_in_image` function.
+This ensures that input images are resized correctly for the diffusion pipeline.
+If you're using a model trained on different sizes, like 768x768, adjust these parameters accordingly.

 ## Training